Experimental observations of fractal landscape dynamics in a dense emulsion: Empirical Approach for high-dimensional landscapes

-While studying the shape of a fractal curve in a configuration space having hundreds of dimensions may seem daunting, we will use three readily understandable geometrical analyses, sketched in Fig. 1.
-In practice, we will also find that each of these geometrical features relates to one or more unexplained features of the system's dynamics.
-First, we will assess the path’s tortuosity on different length-scales.
-As shown in Fig. 1a, we will consider random pairs of points on the path, and compute both the high-dimensional Euclidean distance between them, $\Delta R(t,\tau) = ||\vec{R}(t+\tau)-\vec{R}(t)||$, and the contour distance (or path length) between them, $\Delta s$.
+While studying the shape of a fractal curve in a configuration space having hundreds of dimensions may seem daunting, we use three readily understandable geometrical analyses, sketched in Fig. 1.
+Each of these geometrical features relates to one or more phenomena of soft glassy materials.
+First, we assess the tortuosity of the configuration space path on different length-scales.
+As shown in Fig. 1a, we consider random pairs of points on the high-dimensional configuration space path, $\vec{R(}t)$, and compute both the high-dimensional Euclidean distance between them, $\Delta R(t,\tau) = ||\vec{R}(t+\tau)-\vec{R}(t)||$, and the contour distance (or path length) between them, $\Delta s$.
 Comparing these two distances (averaged over many pairs of points) reports how tortuous the curve is, often quantified with a fractal dimension, $D_f$.
-Second, we will consider the directions taken by the path as it meanders through space.
-As in Fig. 1b, by studying the angular distribution of the path directions we will determine if the directions are random (isotropic in configuration space), or restricted to a smaller range of directions, as often the case for fractal curves.
-Third, we will examine the clustering of the stable equilibria points that the path runs between.
-Specifically, as in Fig. 1c, we will measure the distribution of distances between the equilibria, $P(\Delta R)$.
-If the minima are clustered to form a fractal themselves, the distribution will show a power-law form.
-Together, these measures provides a detailed fingerprint of the high-dimensional fractal geometry of the configuration space path and its minima as the system moves over the landscape.
+Second, we consider the directions taken by the path as it meanders through space.
+As in Fig. 1b, by studying the angular distribution of the path directions we will determine if the directions are random (isotropic in configuration space), or restricted to a smaller range of directions.
+Third, we examine the clustering of the energy minima (where the system is in mechanical equilibrium) that the path passes through.
+Specifically, as in Fig. 1c, we will measure the distribution of Euclidean and contour distances between consecutive minima, $P(\Delta R)$ and $P(\Delta s)$ respectively.
+If the minima are clustered into a fractal pattern themselves, these distributions will show a power-law form.
+Together, these measures provide useful measures of the high-dimensional fractal geometry of the configuration space path and its minima, which in turn give rise to many of the unique phenomena observed in soft-glassy materials.